Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #machine-learning, #optimization.ML-estimation

-## Explain the role of Gaussian noise assumption in the derivation of the sum-of-squares error function.
+## Explain the role of Gaussian noise assumption in the derivation of the sum-of-squares error function

 The assumption of Gaussian noise in the likelihood function leads directly to the derivation of the sum-of-squares error function.
 By simplifying the log likelihood function to exclude constant terms with respect to $\mathbf{w}$ and considering only the Gaussian component, the sum-of-squares emerges naturally as the function to minimize, aligning with methods used in regression analysis.